Fibrantly-transferred model structures: A model structure for double categories along the horizontal nerve

 \draw[->,pro] (1) to node[left,la]{$Fu$} (2); \draw[->] (2) to node[below,la]{$\kappa_{A'}$} (4); \draw[->] (1) to node[above,la]{$\kappa_{A}$} (3); \draw[->,pro] (3) to node[right,la]{$Gu$} (4);

-\node[la] at ($(1)!0.5!(4)$) {$\kappa_u$}; \end{tz} \item a $2$-isomorphism $\kappa_f\colon (Gf)\kappa_A\cong \kappa_B(Ff)$ in $\bfH\bB$, for each horizontal morphism $f\colon A\to B$ in $\bA$. \end{rome} The squares in (ii) are compatible with vertical compositions and identities, and the squares in (iii) are compatible with horizontal compositions and identities.
-Together, they satisfy a pseudo naturality condition with respect to squares in $\bA$.
-We say that $\kappa$ is a \emph{horizontal (strict) natural transformation} if the $2$-isomorphisms $\kappa_f$ are identities for all horizontal morphisms $f$ in $\bA$.
+\node[la] at ($(1)!0.5!(4)$) {$\kappa_u$}; \end{tz} \end{rome} such that the squares in (ii) are compatible with vertical compositions and identities, and these data satisfy a naturality condition with respect to horizontal morphisms and squares.